By Michael Garber

 What each script does in more detail

-2. Model the rate difference as the outcome
+3. Model the rate differences as the outcome

-What it does: The purpose of this code is to model the spatially varying rate difference (RD) at the ZCTA level using the unified dataset created previously.
-It fits a series of weighted Guassian generalized lienar models to estimate how the RD varies as a function of the intervention constructs of interest —either tree canopy or air conditioning— along with covariates we expect may confound the effect of these intervention variables and the outcome.
+What it does: The purpose of this code is to fit models estimating the effect of each intervention measure-proportion impervious surfaces and proportion tree canopy-on each spatially varying rate difference (RD): those for wildfire and those for heat.
+It fits weighted Guassian generalized linear models to estimate how the RD varies as a function of the intervention measures —either tree canopy or air conditioning— conditional on the covariates we expect may confound their effects on the RD.

 Modeling approach:

-Covariates: For both tree canopy and air conditioning, we tried various models to both control for confounding for the association between the RD and the intervention variable of interest while keeping the models relatively parsimonious.
-For each model, in addition to include the intervention of interest in the model (either tree canopy or air conditioning), we included the following covariates:
+Covariates: For each intervention and outcome combination, we tried various models to both control for confounding for the association between the RD and the intervention variable of interest while keeping the models relatively parsimonious to avoid overfitting.
+Ultimately, as we elaborate further in the manuscript, we decided on one set of covariates for all models, with tree canopy and impervious surface included in the same model.
+The independent variables for each model are:

 • proportion insured

-Weighting: Considering the model outcome is itself a modeled result (with a point estimate and a standard error), we we used weighted regression to weight observations (ZCTAs) with more precise estimates more highly.
+Weighting: Considering the dependent variable in each model is itself a modeled result (with a point estimate and a standard error), we we used weighted regression to weight observations (ZCTAs) with more precise estimates more highly.
 The weight variable is rd_quo_weight.
 It is defined in the previous code as rd_quo_weight= rd_quo_sd_min/rd_quo_sd , where the denominator is the standard deviation for the modeled RD in that ZCTA and the numerator is the minimum SD over all ZCTAS.
-This way, the ZCTA with.
-The values with higher SDs will receive lower weights.
+EUsing these weights, observations with higher SDs will receive lower weights.

 For reference, the code to fit each final glm model follows: